maxpetul/C3X/README.txt

 C3X: Executable Mod for Civ 3 Complete
-Release 8D
+Release 9

 INCLUDES (** = new in latest version):
 Convenience features:
  - Stack unit commands
   - Stack bombard
   - Worker buttons (irrigate, road, etc.) become stack buttons by holding CTRL
-  - ** Same for fortify, upgrade, and disband
+  - Stack fortify, upgrade, and disband also with CTRL
  - Disorder warning
  - Detailed city production info
  - Buttons on trade screen to quickly switch between civs
  - Ask/offer gold popup autofills best amount
  - Skip repeated popups asking to replace a tile improvement
- - ** Group units on right click menu
+ - Group units on right click menu
- - ** Show coordinates and chopped status in tile info box
+ - Show coordinates and chopped status in tile info box
- - ** Show golden age turns remaining
+ - Show golden age turns remaining
- - ** No special king unit names in non-regicide games AI enhancements:
+ - No special king unit names in non-regicide games
+ - ** Option to disable worker automation
+AI enhancements:
  - Allow AI to use artillery in the field
+  - ** AI can bring artillery along for naval landings
  - Force AI to build more artillery and bombers
  - Replace leader unit AI to fix bugs and improve behavior
  - Fix bug preventing AI from filling its armies
  - Improve AI army composition to discourage mixing types & exclude HN units
- - ** AI routine for "pop units" that may appear in mods Bugs fixed:
+ - AI routine for "pop units" that may appear in mods Bugs fixed:
  - AI pathfinding collides with invisible units (called the "submarine bug")
  - Science age beakers not actually awarded